KCallaghan/FlowFill/README.md

 ## Running the code

 This code will run in parallel and requires a minimum of 3 processors.
-The runoff to be applied to the landscape should be specified at runtime using flag --runoff.
+Runoff and the topography file need to be specified at runtime.
+Note that these must be specified in the correct order, first runoff and then the topography file.
-An example of how to run this code with 1 m runoff and using 4 processors is:
+An example of how to run this code with 1 m runoff, an input topography file called topo.nc, and using 4 processors is:

 ```
- mpirun -np 4 ./Your_compiled_code --runoff 1
+ mpirun -np 4 ./Your_compiled_code  1 topo.nc
  ```

 ## Outputs